 Below are examples of chitons you can find without much effort in northern Oregon’s exposed rocky intertidal.
-This is a modest accounting.
 I don’t flip rocks, so these are the just chitons that don’t mind some daylight exposure.
-Even with this limited set identification can be a challenge.
+Even with this limited set, identification is a challenge for me.
 I list some of my favorite field guides and identification resources at the bottom of this page.
+I have relied heavily on them, but any identification errors are mine.

 Below, organization and common names are my choice.
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
 All photos are from northern Oregon unless otherwise noted in the caption.